hfchen20/foamMooring/README.md

 ## How to use (tested on v2012, v2212)

-Refer to [documention website](https://hfchen20.gitlab.io/foamMooring/) for more examples.
+Refer to [documentation](https://hfchen20.gitlab.io/foamMooring/) for more examples.

 - Prepare an OpenFOAM case as usual.
 The floating body motion can be accommodated by either deforming mesh `interFoam` or overset grid `overInterDyMFoam`.
 - Add in `controlDict`